Amed Rosario Player Props: Dodgers vs. Padres

-Amed Rosario -- with a slugging percentage of .606 in his past 10 games, including six extra-base hits -- will be in action for the Los Angeles Dodgers against the San Diego Padres, with Rich Hill on the hill, on August 6 at 7:10 PM ET.
+On Monday, Amed Rosario (.361 on-base percentage in past 10 games, 59 points above season-long percentage) and the Los Angeles Dodgers play the San Diego Padres, whose starting pitcher will be Seth Lugo.
+First pitch is at 4:10 PM ET.

-In his previous game he had a hitless performance (0-for-3) against the Padres.
+He hit a home run while going 1-for-3 in his previous game against the Padres.

 Amed Rosario Game Info & Props vs. the Padres